Introduction

 This broader responsibility can make financial security feel more demanding.
 A financial setback may not feel like a private inconvenience.
 It may feel like a threat to the stability of people who depend on her.

-Research from organizations such as the OECD and International Labour Organization has repeatedly shown that unpaid care work and caregiving responsibilities remain unevenly distributed.
+OECD research shows that unpaid care and domestic work remain unevenly distributed.
 These patterns can affect labor market participation, career continuity, income growth, retirement contributions, and long-term wealth accumulation.

 When financial life includes responsibility for others, the mind may become more sensitive to possible instability.
 This can reinforce the feeling that there is never enough margin, even when a household appears stable from the outside.